-Mom Sarah J. Perry wrote a small note on her daughter’s birthday party invitations last year, one she thought would be easily obeyed, preventing her guests from wasting time and money.
+Mom Sarah J. Perry wrote a small note on her daughter’s birthday party invitations one year, one she thought would be easily obeyed, preventing her guests from wasting time and money.
 But despite the request for partygoers to bring “no gifts, please,” Perry’s get-together ended in a mound of superficial plastic and a graveyard of gift-bag carcasses.

 A common problem

 “The smaller things that didn’t take up extra space, she kept,” says Perry.
 “But the larger toys were given a couple weeks for her to play with, then they moved into the basement briefly.
 (Then) I donated them to my church’s outreach center.
 She never even noticed.”

 It’s a relatable parental predicament.
 Part of planning parties is preparing for the onslaught of gift glut.
 What started as a fun and memorable occasion ends with a slew of forgettable toys soon to be stored in a closet or stowed under a bed.
 Breaking through to guests that their presence is present enough might be tricky.
 But as for coming up with alternatives to honor their generous spirits, it’s anything but hard!